Sagittarius (comics)

-Sagittarius is the name of different fictional characters appearing in American comic books published by Marvel Comics.
+Sagittarius is the name of several fictional characters appearing in American comic books published by Marvel Comics.

 Publication history

 The original Sagittarius first appeared in Avengers #72 (January 1970), and was created by Roy Thomas and Sal Buscema.

 Fictional character biography

 Harlan Vargas

 Harlan Vargas is a founding member of the Zodiac, and his base of operations was Washington, D.C.
 The Zodiac Cartel was founded by Cornelius van Lunt (Taurus), handpicking the eleven other members; van Lunt concealed his own identity, while he was the only one who knew the identities of the others.
 Each member was based in a different American city as part of his nationwide criminal network, with the ultimate goal of world economic and political domination.

 The Zodiac was infiltrated by Nick Fury, posing as Scorpio; the Zodiac fought the Avengers and escaped.
 Aquarius, Capricorn, and Sagittarius sought to recapture the Zodiac Key, but lost it to the Brotherhood of the Ankh.

 Led by Taurus, the Zodiac later attempted to kill all Manhattan residents born under the sign of Gemini as a show of power, but were thwarted by the Avengers.
 Taurus's faction attempted to kill the Zodiac dissident faction, but all twelve leaders were captured by the Avengers.

 A new android version of the Zodiac later appeared, led by Scorpio in a new android body, massacred the human Zodiac, and took over their criminal operations.